Call Us

 Spotting the signs of suicidal ideation

 It can be hard to identify when someone is thinking about taking their life (known as suicidal ideation or suicidal thoughts).
-If you're worried about someone, observe their character and look out for some of the following:
+If you're worried about someone, observe their behaviour and look out for some of the following:

 • A noticeable shift in their mood.
 Even a calmer mood can can be a cause of alarm, perhaps indicating this person has made their decision and is at peace with it